by Nick Gisburne

 They motion that the young defendant’s cage

-Be lowered from the ceiling where it swings.
+Be lowered from the scaffold where it swings.

 In manacles and chains, his tender age